 When deciding on a Third-Party Logistics company (3PL), here are some things to consider:

 Is the 3PL able to handle all available means of transportation; air, rail, TL/LTL, waterways?
 Researching how the 3PL handles products similar to your own may offer some insight into how yours may be processed.

 What specifically will you need to move your product?
 Re-palletizing, custom packaging, warehousing, white-glove service?
 While many of these and other services will increase the cost, a 3PL can often negotiate the terms and provide the best rates.

 Recognize your company’s core value system

 Choosing a 3PL means you will be working closely together to create a seamless approach to carry out your delivery procedure.
 The 3PL, therefore, should be an appendage of your company that must consistently reflect your goals and values.
-Does the 3PL exhibit a proficiency for customer service?
+Does the 3PL exhibit proficiency in customer service?
 What is your company’s sense of urgency?
 Does the 3PL feel the same?
 Is there a sense of team play — of people pulling together to make things happen?
 Does the size of the 3PL reflect your own?
 Or is it so large that you feel your company won’t receive the personalization you desire?
 What international resources does the 3PL offer?
 Your company’s core value system should be firmly in place from the start.
 Creating a long-term, healthy relationship with a 3PL will depend on a shared vision of your immediate strategy and long-term goals.

 If you have any more questions about how to determine freight class, please contact us today!